athiruma/cloud-governance/jenkins/README.md

 Now you are ready to run the cloud-governance policies

-### Run the ElasticSearch, Grafana, Kibana as a container within the same network
+### Run the ElasticSearch, Grafana, Kibana as a container within the same network [ one time activity ]

 #### Using the docker engine
 ```commandline